 In the past several years, the Center has significantly increased its size to now include 70 faculty, research fellows, students and visiting scholars from all over the world to undertake large-scale initiatives.
 Providing expertise and a neutral environment for discussion, the Center team is also concerned with training decision makers and promoting a dialogue among industry, government, interest groups and academics through its research and policy publications and through sponsored seminars, roundtables and forums.
 Our newsletter and issue briefs provide updates of Center activities and publications.

 For analysis of financing and management of large-scale catastrophes, contact the Wharton Risk Center’s directors: Howard Kunreuther, firstname.lastname@example.org; Robert Meyer, email@example.com; Erwann Michel Kerjan, firstname.lastname@example.org.

 Risk Regulation Seminars:

-The Wharton Risk Management and Decision Processes Center, in conjunction with the Penn Program on Regulation, and Program on Law, the Environment and the Economy, with support from the Office of the Provost, hosts an interdisciplinary seminar series on risk regulation.
+The Wharton Risk Management and Decision Processes Center, in conjunction with the Penn Program on Regulation, hosts an interdisciplinary seminar series on risk regulation.
 Additional information is available on the seminar website.